dhermes/bossylobster-blog/content/2011-10-17-this-lobster-not-so-bossy.md

-Title: This Lobster, not so Bossy
+title: This Lobster, not so Bossy
 date: 2011-10-17
 author: Danny Hermes (dhermes@bossylobster.com)
 slug: this-lobster-not-so-bossy